‘He laughed to free his mind from his mind’s bondage.’

 Hilary Mantel on Elizabeth Jane Howard

 My first introduction to Clive James, apart from a snippy reference to a review at the start of one of Spike Milligan’s war memoirs*, was his television shows in the 1980s.
 Have to confess I wasn’t a fan.
-That was a mix of cheap laughs and often a slightly sleazy air.
+The shows seemed a mix of cheap laughs and often a slightly sleazy air.
+Not my cup of tea.

 They was also his poem on the Charles and Diana wedding, which quite embarrassing.